publicissapient-france/hands-on-assistant/google-assistant/README.md

 </speak>
 ```

+- `<speak>`: The root element of the SSML response.
+- `<break>`: An empty element that controls pausing or other prosodic boundaries between words.
+- `<say‑as>`: This indicates information about the type of text construct that is
+contained within the element.
+- `<audio> `: Supports the insertion of recorded audio files and the insertion
+of other audio formats in conjunction with synthesized speech output.

-At the end you can save your Intent and try to test it out.
+At the end you can save your Intent and test it with the test console on the
+right side of the DialogFlow console or directly with Google Assistant simulator
+or device (see the [step 5](https://github.com/xebia-france/hands-on-assistant/tree/master/google-assistant#5-test-your-fulfillment)).

 ## 4. Fulfill user intentions using webhook